-US and Canadian developers need no introduction.
-It has the biggest market worldwide with a wide pool of talented engineers using cutting-edge technologies for various products.
+The biggest markets worldwide are in the US and Canada.
+There is a wide pool of talented engineers using cutting-edge technologies for various products.
 (Often, these are the people who design technologies.)
-North America has the highest development hourly rates worldwide due to high salaries.
+North America has the highest development hourly rates worldwide.
 It also has the highest hiring and onboarding costs.
-And, tech giants, such as Google, Amazon, Facebook, and others, create market pressure by hunting top talents and affecting cost raise.
+Google, Amazon, Facebook, and other tech giants create market pressure and affect high costs by hunting top talents.

 The nearest outsourcing destination located in a similar time zone lies the almost 30 countries of Latin America.
 Latin America is a big region with strong governmental support of the IT industry among most of the countries.

 According to a Forbes report on Latin America, bureaucracy can be burdensome in some countries, such as Brazil or Costa Rica, but, overall, the region provides solid infrastructure and talented engineers.